-The Office of Engaged Learning and the Central University Libraries are proud to present the SMU Journal of Undergraduate Research (JoUR).
+The Office of Engaged Learning and the SMU Libraries are proud to present the SMU Journal of Undergraduate Research (JoUR).

 This is a double-blind, peer-reviewed journal dedicated to publishing the finest accomplishments of SMU student researchers.
-The SMU JoUR will showcase the diverse and significant research and scholarship currently being done by SMU undergraduate students throughout the university.
+The SMU JoUR showcases the diverse research and scholarship performed by SMU undergraduate students and their faculty mentors.

 SMU Law Review (Law Journals)

 Published four times each year, the SMU Law Review reaches law schools, attorneys, and judges throughout the United States and abroad.
 Each issue includes articles by prominent legal scholars and practitioners dealing with significant questions of local, national, and international law.
 In addition, articles by students analyze recent cases, statutes, and developments in the law.
 The SMU Law Review also sponsors the annual SMU Corporate Counsel Symposium on current developments in corporate law.
 The symposium attracts corporate practitioners from throughout the United States.

 The SMU Law Review began in 1947 as Texas Law and Legislation.
 The journal then published under the name Southwestern Law Journal in 1948 and has been published as the SMU Law Review since 1992.
 All editing is done by student members of the board of editors and the staff of the SMU Law Review Association.
 The Association also publishes the Journal of Air Law and Commerce and the SMU Annual Texas Survey.

 The SMU Law Review Forum (Forum) is a brand new online journal edited by the students of the SMU Law Review Association.
 The Forum was established in 2019 as a counterpart to the SMU Law Review and Journal of Air Law and Commerce.
 The Forum will specialize in short-form, timely articles that are reviewed and published on an accelerated schedule.